1 Timothy 1 – Fighting for the Faith

 i.
 We often see our Christian service as a matter of volunteering.
 Yet as Christians, in regard to Jesus and His church, we are not volunteers.
 We are slaves.
 We are duty bound servants of Jesus, and faithfulness is expected of such servants.

 ii.
-You don’t have to be smart to be faithful; you don’t have to be talented or gifted.
-Faithfulness is something very down-to-earth, and every one of us can be faithful in the sphere God has given us.
+He counted me faithful: You don’t have to be smart to be faithful; you don’t have to be talented or gifted.
+Faithfulness is something very down-to-earth, and each of us can be faithful in the place God has placed us.

 iii.
 Many people wait to be faithful.
 We tell ourselves, “I’ll be faithful when I’m in such and such a position.”
-That’s nonsense.
-We should be faithful right where we are at – our faithfulness is shown in the small things.
+That is foolish.
+We should be faithful right where we are at — our faithfulness is shown in the small things.

 i.
 “After Paul was saved, he became a foremost saint.
 The Lord did not allot him a second-class place in the church.
 He had been the leading sinner, but his Lord did not, therefore, say, ‘I save you, but I shall always remember your wickedness to your disadvantage.’
 Not so: he counted him faithful, putting him into the ministry and into the apostleship, so that he was not a whit behind the very chief of the apostles.
 Brother, there is no reason why, if you have gone very far in sin, you should not go equally far in usefulness.”
 (Spurgeon)

 c.
 Although I was formerly: Paul’s past did not disqualify him from serving God.
 God’s mercy and grace were enough to cover his past and enable him to serve God.
 We should never feel that our past makes us unable to be used by God.